bernd/insomnia/docs/insomnia/responses.md

 category-url: requests-and-responses
 ---

-Insomnia is most commonly used for displaying text content like JSON and XML, and it also has the ability to display rich content in the following formats:
+Unetus is most commonly used for displaying text content like JSON and XML, and it also has the ability to display rich content in the following formats:

 * HTML
 * Images